 What I miss the most about the summer in Finland is being able to spend 90% of the days outdoors.
 In contrast here in Saudi I fee like I’m spending 90% of my days indoors.
 It’s simply too hot for me to venture out right now, I’m too pregnant to tolerate the heat!
 So I’m really looking forward to the weather cooling down and being able to go for daily walks with the stroller in the neighborhood parks.

-In the meanwhile I try to remember those lazy summer days by browsing through my pics, it makes me feel relaxed and happy to go through all those memories.
+In the meanwhile I try to remember those quiet summer days by browsing through my pics, it makes me feel relaxed and happy to go through all those memories.
 Here are a few pics I wanted to share from my lovely country Finland!

 Midsummer festival is the highlight of the summer for many Finns.
 Bonfires are a part of the celebrations.